 Energy efficiency is one of the foremost reasons to consider a heat pump system.
-The 4th-generation MrCool Ductless Mini-Split is one of the most energy-efficient heat pumps available.
-It’s Energy-Star certified and has a 22 SEER rating for cooling and an 11.5 heating efficiency rating (HSPF).
+The fourth-generation MrCool Ductless Mini-Split is one of the most energy-efficient heat pumps available.
+It’s Energy Star certified and has a 22 SEER rating for cooling and an 11.5 heating efficiency rating (HSPF).

 This is a complete single-zone system for heating or cooling up to 500 square feet—somewhat larger than a two-car garage.
 It includes a 12,000-BTU condenser for outdoor installation, and a 12,000-BTU air handler that mounts on the wall inside your home.
 (Larger, more powerful models up to 36,000 BTU are available.)

 The fourth-generation MrCool Ductless Mini-Split includes a 25-foot line that is pre-charged with R-410A refrigerant and equipped with quick connectors that are compatible with basic home tools, rather than requiring specialized equipment.
 If a 25-foot quick-connect line is too long for your installation setup, you may be able to order the kit with a 16-foot line option.
 Otherwise, you’ll have to coil up any excess line behind the outdoor condenser, since the quick-connect line cannot be cut.
 This is about the only complaint to be found for this reliable, affordable, and energy-efficient heat pump system.